ninoNinkovic/LiveStamps/README.md

 ####Advanced Formatting With Injection Flags:

 Because each value defined actually gets passed through the Python format() function it allows LiveStamps to expand your expression far beyond simple metadata.
-Code snippets, powerful conversions and arithmetic are quick and easy to implement.Learn more about available flags at [Python String Format Cookbook](https://mkaz.com/2012/10/10/python-string-format/ "Python String Format Cookbook")
+Code snippets, powerful conversions and arithmetic are quick and easy to implement.

+Learn more about available flags at [Python String Format Cookbook](https://mkaz.com/2012/10/10/python-string-format/ "Python String Format Cookbook")

 **Convert the number 87 to different bases, decimal, hex, octal, binary:**